Can an AI agent hit a moving target?: Results and Discussion

-This result agrees with the argument made by \cite{MalmendierNagel2016}.
+I compare their simulated paths of consumption during a permanent increase of the inflation target.

+Figure \ref{r_mchange} plots consumption paths for the three learning agents with different past experiences.
+0 on the x-axis represents the moment when the inflation target changes from 2\% to 10\%.
+The blue line (consumption 1) denotes the consumption of agent 1, who has never experienced a regime shift.
+The orange line shows the consumption of agent 2, who has a one time experience of a similar policy shift.
+The green line denotes agent 3 who has experienced a similar shift twice.

+The agent who has never experienced a regime shift adjusts slower than the other two.
+Their consumption level goes down when the inflation target increases to 10\%, and at around period 1000 after this shift, their consumption path starts to adjust to a level that is similar to the other two agents.
+This lower consumption level translates to lower rewards for this inexperienced agent.

+With these simulations I show that lifetime experience matters for individual behaviours, and is a source of divergence in expectations.
+This is similar to the empirical evidence presented by \cite{MalmendierNagel2016}.
 They show that individuals of different ages disagree significantly in their inflation expectations, and this can be explained by differences in their lifetime experiences of inflation.
-In the simulation experiments here, as an AI agent gains more experience in an environment with a change in the monetary policy target, it learns and forms a better policy, and makes inflation forecasts that are more similar to the realised inflation.
-On the contrary, if an agent only has been experiencing in this changing environment for a short amount of time (e.g., similar to the red-line agent in Figure \ref{pihat01epi} and \ref{pihat01pi}), it adapts its policy based on this limited experience and its inflation forecasts are thus less accurate.
+In the simulation experiments here, as an AI agent experiences changes in the monetary policy target, it learns, and reacts more smoothly to a similar shift in the future.
+Agents who have not experienced a shift, (e.g., similar to the blue-line agent in Figure \ref{r_mchange}), adjust more slowly and face higher costs (in terms of rewards received).

-\section{Discussions}
+This experience-based learning depends on the sampling strategies.
+I draw random samples from agents' memories for all the experiments.
+Other sampling strategies can be considered, for example, drawing samples from the most recent experiences.
+It is out of the scope of this paper to discuss which sampling strategy is best; I leave that to the behavioural evidence from the neural science and psychology literature.

+\subsection{Discussions}

+I present an expectation formation model.
+I show a transition dynamic for an economy facing a change in monetary policy regime.
+I also present the mechanism behind agents' adaptive responses to unexpected regime changes.